 Want to learn more about citing sources?
 Check related questions here: Citation Guide.

 After presenting the supporting sentences, you should analyze how the evidence connects to the topic sentence and what it means for the paper overall.
-Do not assume that the reader will automatically make connections, it is important to make it clear in the analysis section so that the overall links and ideas are fully explained.
+Do not assume that the reader will automatically make connections, it is important to make it clear in this writer’s analysis section so that the overall links and ideas are fully explained.

 Commentary in an Essay – learn more about analysis in essays and see some examples of commentaries.